 Alabama-born ISIS wife will not be admitted to the US, Pompeo says

+ISIS wife from Alabama will not be admitted to the US, Pompeo says

-Secretary of State Mike Pompeo said Wednesday an Alabama-born woman who joined ISIS but now wants to return home with the 18-month-son she had with her ISIS husband will not be admitted back into the United States, saying she is not a U.S. citizen anymore.
+Secretary of State Mike Pompeo said Wednesday that an Alabama woman who joined ISIS but now wants to return home with the 18-month-old son she had with her ISIS husband will not be admitted back into the United States, saying she is not a U.S. citizen.

 “Ms. Hoda Muthana is not a U.S. citizen and will not be admitted into the United States,” Pompeo said in a statement.
 “She does not have any legal basis, no valid U.S. passport, no right to a passport, nor any visa to travel to the United States.
 We continue to strongly advise all U.S. citizens not to travel to Syria.”

+However, Shibly says Muthana’s father stopped being a diplomat months before Hoda was born in New Jersey.

+“The Trump administration continues its attempts to wrongfully strip citizens of their citizenship,” Shibly said.
+“Hoda Muthana had a valid US passport and is a citizen.”

-Muthana, 24, has pleaded with officials to let her back into the U.S. following her recent escape from ISIS and capture by Kurdish forces.
-She is being held in a refugee camp in northeast Syria and told The Guardian in an interview that her last four years with the terrorist group have been a traumatizing experience where “we starved and we literally ate grass."
+Muthana is currently being held in a refugee camp in northeast Syria.
+She told The Guardian in an interview that her last four years with the terrorist group have been a traumatizing experience where “we starved and we literally ate grass."

 “I would tell them please forgive me for being so ignorant, and I was really young and ignorant and I was 19 when I decided to leave,” she told the newspaper when asked if she had a message for American officials.